 | Nemelex Xobeh does not appreciate abandonment, and will call down fearful punishments on disloyal followers!

-While your penance counter is above 100, Nemelex Xobeh will occasionally punish you by drawing a card from the deck of punishments, which can include one of the following (equal chances):
+While you are under penance, Nemelex Xobeh will occasionally punish you by drawing a card from the deck of punishments, which can include one of the following (equal chances):

 - Swine: You are temporarily polymorphed into a hog.